michaelhtran120/music-player/README.md

 ## Retrospect

 A part of this was building out an audio player from scratch, which I used some resources for reference.
-The area I had a hard time was getting the animation of the progress bar correct/adjusted for each song.
+The issue I am still trying to resolve is the progress bar animation.
+Seems to malfunction every so often so I am not sure what the best solution is.
 Also trying to figure out how to get the marquee animation working as well took a bit of trial and error.

 I also have been curious about the Next JS framework and I wanted to see how this framework can be used and how it can save time.
 Overall I feel like I had a introductory exposure to Next JS, but enjoy how it has a lot of tools included out of the box.